danijar/dreamerv3/README.md

 # Instructions

-The code has been tested on Linux and Mac.
+The code has been tested on Linux and Mac and requires Python 3.11+.

 ## Docker